 3. Integrate their favorite Christmas traditions with your own.
 For some of our kids in foster care, waking up on Christmas morning is a reminder of the Christmas traditions they’ve lost because they are not with their birth families.
 Talk with your kids.
 Ask them about what they’ve done in the past to celebrate Christmas.
 Invite them to share stories and traditions.
 It can be healing for kids to know that you can hold their stories, their feelings, and their Christmas wishes.
 See if you can incorporate any of their favorite Christmas traditions with your own.

-How are your adoptive or foster children doing this Christmas?
+How are your children impacted by adoption or foster care doing this Christmas?
 What have you found to be helpful for your kiddos around the holidays?

 About the Author